frozenproof/nckh2_real_2.0/README.md

 ##How to run the project

-Please refer to following code in the project:
+Please refer to following command , type it in terminal and run:
 ```node server/testServer.js ```

 ##Current progress: